gwpy/gwpy/docs/table/io.rst

 The :meth:`~EventTable.read` and :meth:`~EventTable.write` methods take
-different arguments and keywords based on the input/output file format, see :ref:`gwpy-table-io-formats` for details on reading/writing for each of the built-in formats.
+different arguments and keywords based on the input/output file format, see :ref:`pdpy-table-io-formats` for details on reading/writing for each of the built-in formats.

-.. _gwpy-table-gwosc:
+.. _pdpy-table-gwosc:

 ************************************
 Accessing Open Data event catalogues